-You've booked a lovely long week in the Lake District, the sun's shining, and you want to get out and about on two wheels instead of four!
+You've just arrived at your holiday cottage in the Lake District, the sun is shining overhead, and you want to get out and about on two wheels instead of four.
 But where should you go?
-Here we've put together some fantastic cycling route suggestions with a mixture of trails to suit everyone, from leisurely family days out to adrenaline-charged scenic challenges!

-Please note that the following descriptions are summaries only and that you should always get hold of a full route description and map before setting off.
-Check that your bike is suitable for the terrain, take all necessary equipment and food and water, and always wear a helmet!
-Also remember to let walkers and horse riders know you're approaching and pass them with care, to ensure that everyone has a lovely time exploring the Lakes!
+Before you go: Ensure your bike is suitable for the terrain and that you have a map of the route, food and water, and always wear a helmet.
+Always let walkers and horse riders know that you're approaching, and pass with care.
+These tips ensure everyone has a lovely time exploring the Lakes.

 Take a look at our cottages in and around Windermere.

-Take a look at our cottages in the South East Lake District.
+Take a look at our cottages in Hawkshead and Grizedale.

 View our cottages in and around Coniston.